UKCloud/documentation/articles/azure/azs-how-setup-monitoring.md

 toc_mdlink: azs-how-setup-monitoring.md
 ---

-# How to configure Azure Monitor for VMs on Azure Stack Hub | UKCloud Ltd
+# How to configure Azure Monitor for VMs on Azure Stack Hub

 ## Overview